-(= 1 of 1 hysician Electioning) Syllabus item Special Theory of Chest Imaging Syllabus item name (English) Advanced Course of Thoracic Imaging Name of teacher Shuji Sakai Number of units 1 Class form Lecture Theme Advanced in nage processing and state-of-the-ar t diagnostic theory for respiratory and mediastinal diseases.
-Day of the week, time period, etc. Monday 13: 00-14:30 Targets to achieve 2.
-In order to 3.
-It is possi 4.
-A method 1.
-The T factor diagnosis of lung cancer can be accurately carried out.
-2. In order to diagnose the stage of lung cancer, the test instrument can be used accurately and separately.
-3. It is possible to efficiently carry out the differentiation method of the mediastinal lesion using the examination equipment.
-4. A method for differentiation of diffuse lung disease using high-resolution CT can be practiced.
-5. Understanding and practicing the role of imaging in infectious diseases.
-Object of evaluation Report subn nission (50%) Verbal questioning (50%) Evaluation criteria A (80 points or more to less than 90 points), B (70 points or more to less than 80 points), C (60 ess than 60 points), and S, A, B, and C pass and D fail.
+Syllabus item Special The Special Theory of Chest Imaging Syllabus item name (English) Advanced Course of Thoracic Imaging Name of teacher Shuji Sakai Number of units 1 Class form Lecture Theme Advanced in nage processing and state-of-the-ar t diagnostic theory for respiratory and mediastinal diseases.
+Day of the week, time period, etc. Monday 13: 00-14:30 Targets to achieve In order to It is possi A method The T factor diagnosis of lung cancer can be accurately carried out.
+In order to diagnose the stage of lung cancer, the test instrument can be used accurately and separately.
+It is possible to efficiently carry out the differentiation method of the mediastinal lesion using the examination equipment.
+A method for differentiation of diffuse lung disease using high-resolution CT can be practiced.
+Understanding and practicing the role of imaging in infectious diseases.
+Object of evaluation Report subn nission (50%) Verbal questioning (50%) Evaluation criteria Five types S (90 points or more to 100 points), A (80 points or more to less than 90 points), B (70 points or more to less than 80 points), C (60 points or more to less than 70 points), and D (less than 60 points), and S, A, B, and C pass and D fail.
 Learning Instructions Reference documents, etc. Computed tomography (MEDSI) of the chest, pulmonary HRCT (Maruzen), and surgical pathology (Bunkodo).
 With preparatory learning Out-of-class learning methods Read the above texts and papers standard in thoracic diseases, and wish to learn.
-Venue Ambulatory Center Ground 1 Floor Image Browsing Room Remarks If the Employee is unable to participate in the above-mentioned time, the time schedule shall be determined after due consultation.
-Acceptance of questions, etc. at any time.
-Feedback is provided in the final round.
+Venue Ambulatory Center Ground 1 Floor Image Brow wsing Room Remarks oyee is unable to participate in the a tc. at any time.
+Feedback is provide above-mentioned time, the time schedule shall be determined after due consultation.
+Acceptance of ed in the final round.
 Lesson plan Unit Faculty in charge Class content 1 Shuji Sakai Lung Cancer 1: High-Resolution CT Applicability Theory for T-Factor Diagnosis 2 Shuji Sakai Lung Cancer 2: Multimodality Diagnosis for Diagnosing N/M Factors 3 Shuji Sakai Mediastinal 1: Differential Diagnostics of Anterior Mediastinal Neoplasms Using CT/MRI.
-4 Shuji Sakai Mediastinum 2: Clinical applications of MRI diffusion-weighted imaging and dynamic MRI 5 Shuji Sakai Diffuse Lung Disease 1: Classification and Diagnosis of Interstitial Pneumonia 6 Shuji Sakai Diffuse Lung Disease 2: Diagnostics of Collagen Disease-Related Lung Disease and Smoking-Re 7 Shuji Sakai Pulmonary Infections: Diagnostics of Community-Acquired and Nosocomial Pneumonia 8 Shuji Sakai Overview and Verbal Examination
+4 Shuji Sakai Mediastinum 2: Clinical applications of MRI diffusion-weighted imaging and dynamic MRI 5 Shuji Sakai Diffuse Lung Disease 1: Classification and Diagnosis of Interstitial Pneumonia 6 Shuji Sakai Diffuse Lung Disease 2: Diagnostics of Collagen Disease-Related Lung Disease and Smoking-Re 6 7 Shuji Sakai Shuji Sakai Diffuse Lung Disease 2: Diagnostics of Collagen Disease-Related Lung Disease and Smoking-Re Pulmonary Infections: Diagnostics of Community-Acquired and Nosocomial Pneumonia